commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   A rule begins with an HTML *element* name(s) (`rule-element`), for which the rule applies, followed by an equal-to (=) sign.
 A rule-element may represent multiple elements if comma (,)-separated element names are used.
 E.g., 'th,td,tr='.

-  Rest of the rule consists of comma-separated HTML *attribute names*.
+  Rest of the rule consists of comma-separated HTML *attribute names*, which can be the wildcard references '*', 'aria*', 'data*', and 'on*' for the sets of all standard, Aria, data-*, and event (on*) attributes, respectively.
 A minus (-) character before an attribute means that the attribute is not permitted inside the rule-element.
 E.g., '-width'.
 To deny all attributes, '-*' can be used.
+All Aria, data-*, and event (on*) attributes can similarly be denined using 'aria*', 'data*', and 'on*', respectively.

   Following shows examples of rule excerpts with rule-element 'a' and the attributes that are being permitted: